High-altitude object shot down over Alaska, US says

 It comes after the US shot down a Chinese balloon over its territorial waters last Saturday.

-Speaking at the White House on Friday, Mr Kirby explained that the object over Alaska was travelling at 40,000ft and could have posed a threat to civilian aircraft.
+Speaking at the White House on Friday, Mr Kirby explained that the object over Alaska was travelling at 40,000ft (12,000m) and posed a "reasonable threat" to civilian aircraft.

-He added that its debris field was "much, much smaller" than the balloon shot down last week off the coast of South Carolina.
+He said the object had fallen into US waters that are currently frozen, adding that its debris field was "much, much smaller" than the balloon shot down last week off the coast of South Carolina.

-Intelligence officials became aware of the object on Thursday evening, Mr Kirby said.
+Intelligence officials became aware of the object on Thursday evening, according to Mr Kirby.
+"We do not know who owns it, whether it's state owned or corporate owned or privately owned," he said.

-He said a fighter jet had approached the object and assessed it was unmanned, and this information was able to Mr Biden when he made his decision.
+He said a fighter jet had approached the object and assessed there was nobody onboard, and this information was available to Mr Biden when he made his decision.

+Officials have not yet determined whether the object was involved in surveillance, and Mr Kirby corrected a reporter who referred to it as a balloon.

+He did not specify the exact location where the object was shot down, but the Federal Aviation Administration said it had closed airspace in the area of Deadhorse, in northern Alaska.